uswds/uswds/README.md

 development environment or would like to debug the CSS or JavaScript assets in the browser.
 The examples above recommend using the minified versions.

 This version of the Standards includes jQuery version `2.2.0` bundled within the JavaScript file.
-Please make sure that you're not including any other version of jQuery on your page.
+Please make sure that you’re not including any other version of jQuery on your page.

 And that’s it — you should be set to use the Standards.